 Chocolate Crinkle Cookies- How can you go wrong with easy to make chocolate, chocolate chip cookies that get all cute and “crinkly” when you bake ’em?Chocolate Crinkle Cookies- How can you go wrong with easy to make chocolate, chocolate chip cookies that get all cute and "crinkly" when you bake 'em?

-I found a recipe for Chocolate Crinkle Cookies in a used cookbook I bought while on vacation last summer in Washington.
-I had to spend a whopping $2 dollars on it (great deal, right?), and found some great recipes in it, including this one for a simple, fudgy, chewy cookie.
+Whoa… I had to spend a whopping $2 dollars on it (great deal, right?), and found some great recipes in it, including this one for a simple, fudgy, chewy cookie.

 If you like chocolate chip cookies, then you will enjoy this cookie!
-I love chocolate chip cookies AND finding great cookbooks at bargain basement prices to add to my ever increasing cookbook collection!
+I love chocolate chip cookies AND finding great cookbooks at bargain basement prices to add to my ever-increasing cookbook collection!

 These cookies are very easy to make.
 Melted chocolate chips give the batter it’s dark brown color.
-The dough also contains whole chocolate chips, so basically it’s a 2 in 1 chocolate cookie.
-That’s why you will like these!
-Seriously…how can you go wrong with chocolate, chocolate chip cookies that get all cute and “crinkly” when you bake ’em?
+The dough also contains whole chocolate chips, so basically, it’s a 2 in 1 chocolate cookie.

-Scroll Down for A Printable Recipe Card At The Bottom Of The Page
+Scroll Down For A Printable Recipe Card At The Bottom Of The Page

 These cookies are so easy to make.
-The first thing you will need to do is cream the butter and sugar, with an electric mixer.
+The first thing you will need to do is cream the butter and sugar with an electric mixer.

 Butter and granulated sugar are mixed to begin batter for chocolate crinkle cookies.

 Next, melt the chocolate chips.
 I melted mine in the microwave.
 Cook on high for 30 seconds, stir well.
 If necessary, place back into microwave and cook and additional 30 seconds.
-Give them a good stir, and they should be fully melted.

 Chocolate chips are melted to add to batter for chocolate crinkle cookies.